2023: The Good, The Bad, The Surprising, & The Disappointing

 From Princess To Pornstar by Tasha Reign

-Turns out Tasha Reign's life is not as interesting as one would think.
-Instead, the book relying heavily on her having grown up in Laguna Beach and Orange County, California to make her experiences seem more glamorous than they actually are.
-But worst of all, it epitomizes the annoyance of privileged people whining about their privilege.
+Turns out Tasha Reign's life isn't as interesting as one might expect.
+The book leans heavily on her having grown up in Laguna Beach and Orange County, California to make her experiences seem more glamorous than they really are.
+Worst of all, it epitomizes the annoyance of privileged people whining about their privilege.
 SEE FULL REVIEW.

 MOST SURPRISING